 The written assessment can be optionally replaced by two partial written tests in progress during the year, which follow the same rules of execution and validity indicated for the written test.
 Partials are accessed by demonstrating attendance at a minimum of 75% of the practical lessons.
 Partials are held at the end of each semester and have the same content as the written test.
 Partials are evaluated in thirtieths, the grade of sufficiency is 18/30 and all the parts that make them up must be sufficient.
 Failure to pass the first part does not preclude the second.
 The total result of the partial scores is given by the average between the first and second partial scores and the markmay be rejected.
 In the event that the grade of the first part is particularly penalizing for the student with respect to the outcome of the second part, the average will be calibrated in favor of the student where there is a tangible improvement in competence during the year.
 In the case of failure to pass the second partial, the entire evaluation will be considered negative and the written test must be passed.
 Failure to pass the first partial test does not preclude to take the second: in this case, if the second partial test is passed, the total mark is calculated by calculating the mathematical average between 18/30 and the mark taken in the second partial test passed.

-The oral exam on the course contents follows the regular exam sessions.
-It lasts about 20 minutes and includes questions asked by the teacher to verify the knowledge of the studied texts and the precision in the use of specific terminology, as well as the capacity for critical and personal reflection on the proposed themes.
-The interview includes a reasoned self-assessment by the student only for the students who have attended the lessons.
+The oral exam on the course contents follows the regular exam sessions and it is in Spanish.
+Students can choose a final evaluation mode at the end of the course or in itinere evaluation during the course.
+In the first case, the interview lasts about 20 minutes and includes questions asked by the teacher to verify the knowledge of the studied texts and the precision in the use of specific terminology, as well as the capacity for critical and personal reflection on the proposed themes.
+In the second option, the interview includes a reasoned self-assessment by the student based on a dossier of activites made during the semester.
 The mark is in thirtieths and the student has the right to refuse it.
 The mark of sufficiency is 18/30.
 The course interview (having previously passed the oral communicative assessment) is valid for one year, from session to session (inclusive).
 If the written assessment has already been passed, after the oral exam of the course the examination will be completed and the overall grade will be recorded, given by the mathematical average between the written assessment test and the course interview, which must both be sufficient.
 If the written test has not yet been passed, the minutes will be taken after the written test has been passed (the student will have to enrol and present himself at a subsequent oral session for the minutes only) and after the oral test, the student will receive a cancellation report with the indication "rejected".

 International students or Erasmus incoming students are invited to contact the teacher of the course in advance.